Our Social Media Team

 (bp) Born a true Mountaineer, Beth's passion for sharing Civil War history with the public drew her away from the mountains of West Virginia to the battlefields of "other" Virginia.
 Beth's love of the park began as an intern a few years ago, and she is thrilled to spark the same love and curiosity in visitors.
 Her work as a Park Historian at Fredericksburg and Spotsylvania enables her to follow her consuming quest to understand people, modern and historical.
 How did men experience battle?
 How did the Civil War compel society to change?

 When she isn't tromping the battlefields with visitors, you'll find her working on media or organizing volunteers and interns.
-Beth helped to initiate the park's first steps into the social media avenues of Facebook and Twitter, and you can catch her initials on Facebook posts and on the park's historians' Twitter.
+Beth helped to initiate some of the park's first steps into social media, and you can catch her initials on Facebook posts and the park's historians' Twitter, along with contributions to the park's blog.

 (ejm) Eric began his career at Fredericksburg & Spotsylvania NMP right out of college.
 His career has taken him to Gettysburg NMP, Manassas NBP, and Richmond NBP, but he always wanted to return to Fredericksburg.
 As the park's cultural resources manager, Eric enjoys working with the resources that define the park and its significance.
 In addition to the Fredericksburg area's Civil War history, Eric finds the park's developmental history fascinating as well.
 Until Boston's Fenway Park becomes a unit of the National Park Service, Eric is happy to make his home at Fredericksburg & Spotsylvania NMP.